Download This Sample

 - To prevent relocation outside of California with the Goddards, Marilyn married James “Jim” Dougherty on June 19, 1942, at the age of 16.
 Jim was their neighbor’s son and a 21-year-old factory worker.

 - In 1943, Dougherty enlisted in the Marines and was eventually stationed on Catalina Island.
-Marilyn lived with him until he was shipped out to the Pacific by 1944.
+Marilyn lived with him until he was shipped out to the Pacific in 1944.

 - Marilyn moved in with Jim’s parents and was working at the Radioplane Munitions Factory in Van Nuys, California to earn her own income.
 Eventually, she was discovered by a photographer.